USDA-SCINet/scinet-workbooks/workbooks/_computing-skills/command-line/cli-interface/shell/variables.md

 * *Are there any SLURM-specific variables present, such as `SLURM_JOBID` or `SLURM_NTASKS` that indicate a job is running on a compute node?*
 </div>

-{% include accordion title="Practical Uses of $USER and $HOME for daily work on HPC" class="outline" controls="environment-var2" %}
+{% include accordion title="Practical uses of $USER and $HOME for daily work on HPC" class="outline" controls="environment-var2" %}
 <div id="environment-var2" class="accordion_content" markdown="1">
 Navigate to your home directory quickly:
 ```bash